phalcon-orphanage/docs/en/tutorial-vokuro.md

 > You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
 By no means this is a perfect application and it does not fit all needs.
 {: .alert .alert-info }

-> This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern.
+> This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)
 {: .alert .alert-warning }

+> Note the code below has been formatted to increase readability {: .alert .alert-warning }

 ## Installation